simonreisinger/Interactive-3D-Human-Heart-Visualization/README.md

 ## Controls
 * The Visualization can be rotated by dragging the mouse.
 For translation on Mac the CONTROL key has to be pressed.
 * If you click at one anatomical structure the visibility will be set to false.
-* To select and highlight an Object there is a menu at the top right corner.
+* To select and highlight an object and get further informations there is a menu at the top right corner.

 ## Color scheme for the different kinds of anatomical structures
 Organ strucutres | color